cjsv/uuid/README.md

 versions.
 The topmost four bits of byte 7 specify the version.

-All five versions can be generated, read, and understood by this module, although they have varying prevalences in practice.
+All five versions can be generated, read, and understood by this Erlang module, although they have varying prevalences in practice.

 * Version 1 is used for time-based UUIDs.
 Apart from the bits reserved in bytes 9 and 7 for variant and version, bytes 1-8 represented a